GUI Testing Guide: Test Plans, Techniques & Best Practices

 The right choice depends on your team’s size, technical expertise, and long-term goals.
 Before making a decision, it’s worth considering not only features and costs but also how well a tool integrates with your workflows.

-That leads us to the final step: understanding how to choose the best GUI testing tool for your project.
+That leads us to the final step: understanding how to choose the best automated testing platform for your project.

 How to choose the right GUI testing tool for your project